 The first step is to find a professor willing to oversee your independent study.
 Then either pick up a form from the Registrar's Office or download it here.
 This form requires various signatures and works as a contract with your instructor of what will be required to earn the credits assigned.

 It is important to finish this process during the add/drop period of the semester you intend to take the class.
 A late registration fee will be incurred after the first few days of the semester.

 Employers are looking to hire recruits with "real world" experience.
 Internships are available to equip you with that experience.
 Our Career Services office can offer help in planning your internship experience.
 A professor on campus or even your major department may have additional ideas.

-Once you have a location and a George Fox professor to oversee your internship, you will need to submit a field experience form with the Registrar's office.
+Once you have a location and a George Fox professor to oversee your internship, you will need to submit a field experience form with the IDEA Center

 George Fox is a liberal arts university whose goal is to prepare our graduates with a well-rounded education.
 We believe that our general education courses prepare our graduates to be knowledgeable about many areas in order to be prepared as people who participate "responsibly in our world's concerns" ( George Fox Mission Statement).